Known for its prolific fruiting and speedy high, the Albino A+ strain is a good option for first-time growers who like the albino aesthetic.

-Mushrooms are sometimes interchangeably referred to as a “strain” or as a “species,” depending on who is talking.
-However, there is actually a significant difference between the two terms.
+Mushrooms are sometimes interchangeably referred to as a “strain” or a “species,” depending on who is talking.
+However, there is a significant difference between the two terms.

-A magic mushroom strain generally only refers to a specific genetic sample that has noticeable, distinct traits or characteristics.
-For example, two different strains belonging to the same species have pretty clear differences in their phenotypical traits (growth patterns or traits).
+A magic mushroom strain generally refers to a specific genetic sample with noticeable, distinct traits or characteristics.
+For example, two strains of the same species have pretty clear differences in their phenotypical traits (growth patterns or traits).
 Different mushroom strains of the same species can reproduce sexually to produce offspring.
-A few examples of magic mushroom strains include Golden Teachers, Penis Envy, and Tidal Wave (all are included in the Psilocybe cubensis species).
+Examples of magic mushroom strains include Golden Teachers, Penis Envy, and Tidal Wave (all are included in the Psilocybe cubensis species).

-A magic mushroom species, however, refer to a more general group of organisms that share the same genetic makeup.
+A magic mushroom species, however, refers to a more general group of organisms with the same genetic makeup.
 Different mushroom species cannot reproduce sexually.
-A few examples of mushroom species include Psilocybe cubensis, Psilocybe semilanceata, and Psilocybe mexicana.
+Examples of mushroom species include Psilocybe cubensis, Psilocybe semilanceata, and Psilocybe mexicana.

 History of Albino A+

-While the world of shrooms breeding is an incredibly intricate, scientific affair, it’s also quite easy for individuals to contribute their own strains to the marketplace.
+While shrooms breeding is an incredibly intricate, scientific affair, it’s also quite easy for individuals to contribute their strains to the marketplace.

 Unfortunately, this has the disadvantage that the precise origins of a particular strain can be somewhat confused.